Digital Engineering — Electrical Engineering

 Master of Science (M.Sc.)

-This degree program is the ideal preparation for an engineering career in the field of software, AI and Industry 4.0.
-The integration of engineering and computer science is aimed precisely at the productivity driver of the future.
-The innovations of tomorrow require the fusion of electrical engineering, information technology, software and AI.
+This degree program prepares you for an engineering career at the intersection of software, artificial intelligence, and Industry 4.0, where future productivity will be driven by the close integration of engineering and computer science.
+The innovations of tomorrow will rely on the seamless combination of electrical engineering, information technology, software, and AI.

 Specialization options in Digital Engineering - Electrical Engineering

-You can choose 9 modules with 6 credit points each.
-At least 3 each from engineering and computer science.
-The remaining 3 modules can be distributed according to inclination and interest.
+You can choose nine modules with six credit points each, at least three each from engineering and computer science.
+The remaining three modules can be distributed according to inclination and interest.

-Possible focuses in computer science are image processing and intelligent systems.
-In the engineering modules, numerous compulsory elective modules are available from the following specializations (partly in German, partly in English):
+Potential focuses in computer science are image processing or intelligent systems.
+A variety of core elective modules are available in the following specializations (some in German, some in English):

 - Automation Technology (in German)